 At the time of this application, there have been no additions, deletions, or revisions to this section.
 DHS EHS-CCP schedules bi-monthly Parent Connection Committee (PCC) meetings at each site.
-PCC officer elections were held in September 2021 to ensure a governing structure that ensures communication between parents and the Policy Council.
+PCC officer elections were held in September 2022 to establish a governing structure that ensures communication between parents and the Policy Council.
 Parents who participate in PCC meetings are also identified as Parent Leaders and may hold leadership roles when PCC officer positions remain vacant.
 The PCC meeting agendas have a standingitem to obtain parent input on recommendations for the program during each meeting.
 Family supportstaff survey parents, usually at the beginning of the school year, to determine what topics parents are most interested in and then coordinate those presentations.
 DHS EHS-CCP holds PCC meetings at each child care center.
 At these meetings, parents have opportunity to discuss concerns, successes, ideas to improve the program and training on topics that are important to them and their families.
-When relevant input is obtained during PCC meetings, the information is forwarded to the Head Start Policy Council (HSPC) for their consideration.
+When relevant input is obtained during PCC meetings, the information is forwarded to theHead Start Policy Council (HSPC) for their consideration.
 After the HSPC meets, each month, the agendas and minutes of each meeting are posted on Parent Boards at each site.
 This process is the first step to promote two-way communication with parents in the program.
-In response to the COVID 19 Pandemic virtual parent boards were also made available online.
+In response to the COVID 19 Pandemic, virtual parent boards were also made available online and continued into the current program year.

 Additionally, parents of enrolled DHS EHS-CCP children are invited to participate in the Self-Assessment reporting and Strategic Planning events where they are encouraged to provide their thoughts on how the program is doing and suggest future goals for the program.
 Parent input impacts policies, activities, and services.
-PCC Meetings will continue to be held virtually during the 2021-2022 program year until we are able to bring groups of people together again safely.
-All community related COVID-19 information will be assessed as we move into the 2022-2023 program yare on the continuation of virtual parent meetings or moving to in-person.
-Information from San Antonio Metro Health, the State of Texas and the CDC will be used guide the program's decision regarding in person activities.
+PCC Meetings will be offered in-person and/or virtually during the 2022-2023 program year.
+All community related COVID-19 information will be assessed as we move into the 2023-2024 program year.
+Information from San Antonio Metro Health, the State of Texas and the CDC continues to guide the program's decision regarding in person activities.